Mannford Police Chief Lucky Miller Killed; Mannford Officer In Custody

 PENSACOLA, Florida - A Mannford police officer has been arrested on suspicion of murdering his boss, Police Chief Lucky Miller.

 News On 6 confirmed Miller's death Monday morning.
-Miller was killed Sunday night in Florida where the men were attending a conference, according to authorities.
-Police were called to the Hilton Inn at Pensacola Beach around 9:50 p.m.
+Miller was killed Sunday night in Florida where the men were attending a training on child abuse investigations, according to authorities.
+Police were called to the Hilton at Pensacola Beach around 9:50 p.m.

 ECSO said the two men got into a fight, and Miller died from his injuries.